Effective Spectral Unmixing via Robust Representation and Learning-based Sparsity

 \subsection{Compared Algorithms and Parameter Settings}

-To verify the superior performance, the proposed method is compared with five state of the art methods.
+To verify the superior performance, the proposed method is compared with six state-of-the-art methods.
 The details of all these methods (including our method) are listed as follows: \begin{enumerate} \item \textbf{Our method}: Effective Spectral Unmixing via Robust Representation and Learning-based Sparsity (RRLbS) is a new method proposed in this paper. \item Vertex Component Analysis~\cite{Jose_05_TGRS_Vca} (VCA) is the benchmark geometric method.
-The code is available on \url{http://www.lx.it.pt/bioucas/code.htm}. \item $\ell_{1/2}$ sparsity-constrained NMF\,\cite{Qian_11_TGRS_NMF+l1/2} ($\ell{}_{\text{1/2}}$-NMF) is a state-of-the-art method that could get sparser results than $\ell_{1}$-NMF.
+The code is available on the webpage \url{http://www.lx.it.pt/bioucas/code.htm}. \item $\ell_{1/2}$ sparsity-constrained NMF\,\cite{Qian_11_TGRS_NMF+l1/2} ($\ell{}_{\text{1/2}}$-NMF) is a state-of-the-art method that could get sparser results than $\ell_{1}$-NMF.
 Since the code is unavailable, we implement it. \item Local Neighborhood Weights regularized NMF~\cite{JmLiu_12_SlectedTopics_W-NMF} (W-NMF) is a manifold graph based NMF method.
 It integrates the spectral information and spatial information when constructing the weighted graph.
-Since this work is an extension of G-NMF\ \cite{Cai_11_PAMI_GNMF}, we implement the code by referring to the code on\ \url{http://www.cad.zju.edu.cn/home/dengcai/Data/GNMF.html}.

-\item \emph{Endmember} Dissimilarity Constrained NMF~\cite{nWang_13_SelectedTopics_EDC-NMF} (EDC-NMF) urges the \emph{endmember} to be smooth itself and different from each other.
-The code is implemented by ourself. \item Graph-regularized $\ell_{1/2}$-NMF~\cite{XLu_2013_TGRS_ManifoldSparseNMF} (GL-NMF) is a new method proposed in 2013.
+Since this work is an extension of G-NMF\ \cite{Cai_11_PAMI_GNMF}, we implement the code by referring to the code on\ \url{http://www.cad.zju.edu.cn/home/dengcai/Data/GNMF.html}. \item \emph{Endmember} Dissimilarity Constrained NMF~\cite{nWang_13_SelectedTopics_EDC-NMF} (EDC-NMF) urges the \emph{endmember} to be smooth itself and different from each other.
+We implement the code since the orginal code is not available on the web \item Graph-regularized $\ell_{1/2}$-NMF~\cite{XLu_2013_TGRS_ManifoldSparseNMF} (GL-NMF) is a new method proposed in 2013.
 It considers both the sparse characteristic and the intrinsic manifold structure in hyperspectral images.
-We implement this code based on G-NMF as well. \end{enumerate} There is no parameter in VCA.
-For the other five methods, there is mainly one parameter.
-To find a good parameter setting, typical procedures consist of two phases: a bracketing phase that finds an interval $\left[\lambda_{\min},\,\lambda_{\max}\right]$ containing acceptable parameters, and a selection phase that zooms in to locate the final parameter.
+We implement the code by ourself. \item Data-guided sparsity constrainted NMF\ \cite{fyzhu_2014_TIP_DgS_NMF} (DgS-NMF) is a state-of-the-art method published in 2014.
+The main idea is to apply the adaptively sparse constraints, which are according to the mixed level of each pixel. \end{enumerate} There is no parameter in VCA.
+For the other six methods, there is one main parameter.
+To find a good parameter setting, typical procedures consist of two phases: a bracketing phase that finds an interval $\left[\lambda_{\min},\,\lambda_{\max}\right]$ containing acceptable parameters, and a selection phase that zooms in to locate the optimal parameter.